 For fat-identifying travelers, some elements of travel may be especially difficult.
 Wanderbig.com is dedicated to traveling well, and boldly taking big adventures- like solo travel, creating art while traveling, international travel with only one bag, digital nomading, and traveling to remote destinations- and a unique focus to cover all of these topics with attention to the unique experience of traveling in a plus-size body.

 Although specific to individuals who identify as plus size, larger-bodied, or who identify as fat folx, many of these tips may be helpful for individuals who experience other bodily challenges such as traveling with chronic illness, traveling with a physical disability, traveling in a body that experiences marginalization in most cultures, or travelers with limited mobility or other experiences of body-based stigma.

 Unique Bodies have Unique Travel Needs

 Although culturally, people in large bodies are encouraged to “behave thin” and not to bluntly acknowledge the needs of larger bodies, travel has a unique way of inviting us to step into the realities of our embodiment that can be both empowering and challenging for plus size travelers.

 In an effort to engage this aspect of travel more realistically, you’ll find that many of my travel guides, itineraries, and trip reports include a frank reporting of what it was like to be a person who identifies as fat in that location.
-Wanderbig.com is fat positive travel blog rooted in HAES (Check out the medical research on HAES or my article on the topic here)

 Plus Size Solo Travel